game-of-prompts/.github/profile/README.md

       * The player must publish a **"Solver ID Box"** on the Ergo blockchain *before* the **Ceremony Phase** ends (i.e., before the game seed is fixed).
       * This box is simple: it just needs to contain the **Solver ID** (hash of the solver service) in register `R4`.
       * **Why?** This proves that the solver code existed and was committed to *before* the final randomness (seed) of the game was determined.
 When submitting the final participation, the protocol will verify that this box exists and was created within the valid timeframe (during the Ceremony Phase).
+      * **Multiple solvers:** A player may publish more than one Solver ID Box during the Ceremony Phase (e.g., iterate on the solver and commit a newer `solverId`).
+Later, each Participation Box is linked to exactly one of those solver IDs by referencing the corresponding Solver ID Box in the participation transaction.

 4.  **Game Execution (to obtain participation data)**